silent-ninja-1/simplex-chat/docs/guide/privacy-security.md

 ## Database passphrase

 On mobile, SimpleX Chat generates a random passphrase by default and stores it securely in KeyChain (iOS) or using KeyStore (Android, TPM module is used when available) after creating your first chat profile.
 You can set your own passphrase and also remove it from the device via the [Database passphrase & export](./managing-data.md#database-passphrase) settings.
-On desktop, SimpleX Chat gives you the option to either generate a random passphrase or set a new passphrase before creating your first chat profile.
+On desktop, SimpleX Chat gives you the option to either generate a random passphrase or set a new passphrase after creating your first chat profile.

-**Please note**: removing your passphrase will prompt you to enter it every time you start the app and this may impact receiving notifications.
+**Please note**: removing your passphrase from the app's settings will prompt you to manually enter it every time you start the app and this may impact receiving notifications.

 ## Incognito mode